andreabonvini/Notes/MachineLearningRestelli/MachineLearningRestelli.md

-- ***Deﬁne the VC dimension of a hypothesis space.
-What is the VC dimension of linear classiﬁers?***

 - ***Describe which methods can be used to compute the value function $V^{\pi}$ of a policy $\pi$ in a discounted Markov Decision Process.***

-- ***Describe the supervised learning technique denominated Support Vector Machines for classiﬁcation problems.***

 - ***Describe the supervised learning technique denominated logistic regression for classiﬁcation problems.***